Alcohol Use Disorder

 - Contact a support group.
 AA holds regular meetings for spouses and other significant adults in the life of a person with an alcohol problem.
 Alateen is geared toward children of such individuals.
 These groups help family members understand that they are not responsible for the alcohol abuse and that they need to take steps to take care of themselves.

 Treatment for alcohol abuse works for many people.
-But as with any chronic condition, there are varying levels of success when it comes to treatment.
+But as with any chronic condition, there are varying levels of success when it comes to treatment, as well as the type of treatment used.
+Some methods work for certain people, other methods do not.
 Some people stop drinking and remain sober.
 Others have long periods of sobriety with bouts of relapse.
 In many cases, the longer a person abstains from alcohol, the more likely it is that sobriety will be maintained.